Davi-Massaru/IRIS_REST_Documentation/README.md

 ```
 ## Getting Started

-In tem folder src/restApi you have sample of ObjectScript RestApi,looking for restApi.dispath.cls
+In the folder src/restApi there is an example of an ObjectScript RestApi, look for restApi.dispath.cls

 Note:
-- ${host} : the host that your server
+- ${host} : your host's server
-- ${port} : the port of your application, is the same one where you access the Management portal
+- ${port} : your application's port (the same one you use access the Management Portal)

 try to access the link